About Digestive System

 Do you have severe itch associated with primary sclerosing cholangitis (PSC)?
 You may be able to participate in a research study to find out if an investigational medication called volixibat is a safe and effective treatment for itching associated with PSC and if it may improve markers associated with PSC disease progression.
 Compensation is provided.

 Are you 18-79 and diagnosed with nonalcoholic fatty liver disease (NAFLD)?
 You may be able to participate in a study to help find out why some people who have fatty liver disease develop more severe liver disease such as cirrhosis or liver cancer while others do not.
 Participation will last at least 5 years and will involve annual visits.
 Compensation is provided.

 Smartphone Training for Attention Regulation for IBS Study

 Have you been diagnosed with IBS (irritable bowel syndrome)?
-You may be able to participate in a study to try to make life with IBS more comfortable.
-This study includes 3 in-person visits and involves completing a 14-day program on your smartphone at home where you will track your IBS symptoms.
+You may be able to participate in a study to try to make life with IBS more comfortable!
+This study includes 3 sessions and involves completing a 14-day stress-reduction program on your smartphone at home and will track your IBS symptoms.
 Compensation is provided.

 Genetics of Inflammatory Bowel Disease – Healthy Volunteers